 We ascended back above 5,700m and I could feel the altitude with a small headache.
 Everything is much harder at this elevation.
 When we arrived at the camp, I was quite tired again.
 Dorje and his crew climbed to the top of the pass 200m above in no time just to find the easiest way for the next day.
 For them, the elevation and this environment is nothing.
 Dorje told me that he does not feel the affects of the altitude at all up to 7,000m.

 Dorje did not want to share the tent with me.
 It was due to my cough and getting up 5 times during the night to pee.
 He would rather be squeezed with four other guys in a three men tent than share a tent with me.
-I guess I was just that gross and unbearable even to the Sherpa (they are accustomed to roughing it).
+I guess I was just that gross and unbearable to the Sherpa (although they are accustomed to roughing it).

 Coughing was a big problem for me at that campsite.
-I was suspecting some sort of lung infection or bronchitis.
-I had to force the phlegm out by coughing on all fours so I could breathe.
+I was suspecting some sort of lung infection or bronchitis but in retrospect it was all due to the altitude.
+I had to force the phlegm out by coughing it out hard on all fours so I could breathe.
 It felt like I was giving birth to some alien creature.
 The effort and the convulsions reminded me of the cafeteria scene in the movie “Alien”.
 After that experience, I would never take clear breathing for granted again.
 I could just imagine how horrible asthma would be.
 I felt sorry for all those people suffering from it on daily basis.
 Every breath that is deep and clear must be appreciated and thanked for.
+After this experience I now carry the asthma inhaler in case of an emergency.

 At night I took some heavy dose of Advil hoping that it would ease my cough.
 Having the cough like that would make the crossing of the Amphu Labtsa Pass a challenge.